Share this.

 6. Teaching Methods

 All of these factors combine to make language learning more challenging for adults compared to children – though adults can still learn a new language successfully with persistence and the right approach.
-Children may have the gift of youth, but we have something that they don’t.
-Stay tuned for that in my next post!
+Children may have the gift of youth, but we have something they don’t have.
+Learn all about it in this post!

 Keep on moving along on your Spanish Learning Journey!